cloudflare/wildebeest/docs/getting-started.md

 - Authorize Workers to use your GitHub account.
 - Enter your **Account ID** (from the previous section)
 - Press the **Create token** button first, to create it, it will redirect you to a token template with all the required permissions pre-configured.
-Then rnter the **API token** in the form.
+Then enter the **API token** in the form.
 - Enter the **Zone ID**, **Domain**, **Title**, **Admin Email** and **Description** for your instance.
 - Fork the repository into your personal GitHub account.
 - Enable GitHub Actions.